Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: The construction of the MW catalogue

-Our final catalog includes $688$ Cepheids with at least one newly derived mean magnitude or amplitude in some band.
+Our final catalogue includes $688$ Cepheids with at least one newly derived mean magnitude or amplitude in some band.
 The number of newly determined mean magnitudes and amplitudes from each source is given in Tables~\ref{tab:BVI ceph} and~\ref{tab:JHK ceph} for the optical and the NIR bands, respectively.

-The distribution of periods in the catalog is shown in the upper left panel of Figure~\ref{fig:Count}.
-The catalog contains 356 (332) Cepheids with $\logp>1$ ($\logp<1$).
+The distribution of periods in the catalogue is shown in the upper left panel of Figure~\ref{fig:Count}.
+The catalogue contains 356 (332) Cepheids with $\logp>1$ ($\logp<1$).
 The vast majority of available extragalactic Cepheids for which crowding corrections are significant (i.e., beyond M31) have $\logp>1$, see the upper left panel of Figure~\ref{fig:Count}.
-As a result, in what follows, we do not consider the short-period ($\logp<1$) Cepheids, although we provide in our catalog their derived values.
+As a result, in what follows, we do not consider the short-period ($\logp<1$) Cepheids, although we provide in our catalogue their derived values.

-The number of Cepheids in our catalog with both $A^{V}$ and $A^{H}$ (and $\logp>1$) is 77.
+The number of Cepheids in our catalogue with both $A^{V}$ and $A^{H}$ (and $\logp>1$) is 77.
 The period distribution of these Cepheids is shown in the upper right panel of Figure~\ref{fig:Count}.
 As can be seen in the figure, there are only two Cepheids with $\logp>1.7$, such that one cannot reliably determine the $A^{V}/A^{H}$ MW ratio in this period range.
 One of the two Cepheids is GY-Sge with $\logp\approx1.71$, so we set our default upper limit to be $\logp=1.72$ to include the largest reasonable period range.
-Table 1 of R20 includes additional $10$ Cepheids\footnote{DR-Vel, KK-Cen, SS-CMa, XY-Car, SY-Nor, SV-Vel, XX-Car, XZ-Car, YZ-Car, and V0340-Ara.} (red histogram) with $A^{H}$ values from unpublished photometry, and are therefore not included in our catalog.
+Table 1 of R20 includes additional $10$ Cepheids\footnote{DR-Vel, KK-Cen, SS-CMa, XY-Car, SY-Nor, SV-Vel, XX-Car, XZ-Car, YZ-Car, and V0340-Ara.} (red histogram) with $A^{H}$ values from unpublished photometry, and are therefore not included in our catalogue.
 To keep our data homogeneous, we do not include the reported $A^{H}$ values of these additional Cepheids in what follows.
 Since these Cepheids have $\logp<1.4$, where we have numerous Cepheids, the impact of ignoring these Cepheids is minimal.
 The period distribution of the R20 extragalactic sample is shown as well (in blue for NGC 4258 and in green for the faraway galaxies).
 As can be seen, all Cepheids in NGC4258 have $\logp<1.7$, but there is a significant fraction of Cepheids in the faraway galaxies with $\logp>1.7$ which cannot be reliably compared to the MW.